commonknowledge/contracts/src/standard-28days.md

 11. ### Payments

-    1. Go Free Range will issue invoices for the Work on completion, or at intervals as described in the proposal.
+    1. Common Knowledge will issue invoices for the Work on completion, or at intervals as described in the proposal.
     2. Invoices are payable within 28 days.
-    3. Go Free Range will exercise the statutory right to claim interest and recovery costs on overdue invoices under the Late Payment legislation at 8% over Bank of England base rate.
+    3. Common Knowledge will exercise the statutory right to claim interest and recovery costs on overdue invoices under the Late Payment legislation at 8% over Bank of England base rate.
-    4. You shall make payment by BACS transfer or (if agreed in advance with Go Free Range) credit or debit card.
-Go Free Range does not accept cheques.
+    4. You shall make payment by BACS transfer or (if agreed in advance with Common Knowledge) credit or debit card.
+Common Knowledge does not accept cheques.
     5. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.
-    6. Go Free Range issues invoices by email.
-If you require a paper invoice to be issued, Go Free Range may charge an additional fee.
+    6. Common Knowledge issues invoices by email.
+If you require a paper invoice to be issued, Common Knowledge may charge an additional fee.

 12. ### Circumstances beyond our control

-    1. Go Free Range will not be liable for any failure caused by industrial action or other circumstances beyond our reasonable control.
+    1. Common Knowledge will not be liable for any failure caused by industrial action or other circumstances beyond our reasonable control.

 13. ### Changes to these terms

-    1. Go Free Range may vary these terms at any time upon giving you prior written notice.
+    1. Common Knowledge may vary these terms at any time upon giving you prior written notice.
     2. If any proposed change in these terms puts you at a material disadvantage you may send us a written objection, in which case, the change will not be binding on you.
-    3. Any such written objection must be sent within 14 days of the the notice Go Free Range sends you.
+    3. Any such written objection must be sent within 14 days of the the notice Common Knowledge sends you.
     4. This clause does not apply if it would violate the terms of a framework agreement of which this agreement forms a part.